nddipiazza/tika-pipes/README.md

 The Tika Grpc service has create/read/update/delete services for Tika Pipes fetchers, pipe iterators, and emitters.

 The Tika Grpc service has a `runPipeJob` service that takes 3 arguments:
 * Pipe iterator ID
 * Fetcher ID
 * Emitter ID

-The Pipe Job will open a bi-directional stream the Grpc `fetchAndParse` service.
+The Pipe Job will open a bidirectional stream the Grpc `fetchAndParse` service.

 The Pipe Iterator then streams in the documents to fetch.